 - Leah Crockett, KT Coordinator — Leah hopped on board with KT a year and a half ago when I went on maternity leave.
 It was such a perfect fit, we never let her go.
 Leah brings with her an interest in health equity, neonatal & child health, global health and healthcare delivery in rural and remote Canada.
 With experience in the government, not-for-profit and health policy research sectors, we threw her right into the mix as the knowledge broker for TREKK (a knowledge mobilization initiative supported by the NCE), and on a variety of other KT tasks and research projects.

-- Patricia (Trish) Roche, Research Assistant — Trish joined the team as a research assistant for Kate, bringing along her basic science expertise with an MSc in Physiology & Pathophysiology, and a BSc Honours in Biochemistry.
+- Patricia (Trish) Roche, Research Coordinator— Trish brings a unique viewpoint to the KT team with her basic science expertise (MSc in Physiology & Pathophysiology and a BSc in Biochemistry).
 Trish is a strong advocate for the ethical implementation of KT in the basic sciences and the advancement of knowledge translation sciences.

 - Gwenyth Brockman, Research Assistant — Gwen comes to us with a background in Health Sciences, Population and Quantitative Health, and experience from her time at the B.C.
 Centre for Excellence in HIV/AIDS.
 She assists with our patient engagement portfolio as well as a variety of other KT research projects.

 - Amanda Osorio, Training and Events Coordinator for CHI — Each of the seven platforms at CHI offers various training opportunities.
 It wasn’t long before it became clear that having a central person to coordinate training was needed (i.e.- plan, execute, evaluate, and generally make the event awesome).
 Amanda is the perfect person for the task.
 Exceptionally detail oriented, and not afraid of a job that is broad and unprecedented, she assists with our KT training / events, as well as those of the other six platforms.